Still (Commodores song)

 "Still" is a 1979 song by the soul music group the Commodores.
 It was released as a single on Motown Records with "Such a Woman" as the B-side.
 The song appears on their 1979 hit album Midnight Magic.
-It is notable for being their last No. 1 before Lionel Richie went solo.
+This was their last No. 1 hit in the United States.

 Cash Box said it was a "tender, lilting ballad" with "a soft, building piano figure" and "expressive, plaintive lead vocal."
 Billboard praised the " poignant lyric and slow, romantic melodyline."
 Record World said that "The fragile piano and sensitive vocal ballad make an impact with a simple arrangement that bursts into a horn/string melodrama."